UofT-UTSC-CS-sandbox/pactify/doc/sprint0/product.md

 Overall, Pactify is designed to simplify the contract creation process, making it accessible to everyone, regardless of their legal expertise or budget.
 By leveraging the power of AI, Pactify ensures that users can quickly produce high-quality contracts that meet their specific needs, providing a valuable tool for individuals and businesses alike.

- * Short (2-5 min' read)
- * Start with a single sentence, high-level description of the product.
- * Be clear - Describe the problem you are solving in simple terms.
- * Be concrete.
-For example:
-    * What are you planning to build?
-Is it a website, mobile app, browser extension, command-line app, etc.?
-    * When describing the problem/need, give concrete examples of common use cases.
- * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
-   For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
- * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

 #### Q2: Who are your target users?
 (2-3 personas)

 [Personas](personas.pdf)